hpi-swt2/vm-portal/README.md

 ## Local Setup

-* `bundle install` Install the required Ruby gem dependencies defined in the Gemfile
+* `bundle install --without production` Install the required Ruby gem dependencies defined in the Gemfile, skipping gems used for production (like [pg](https://rubygems.org/gems/pg/))
 * Check `config/database.yml` for the correct database config (for development we recommend SQLite)
 * `rails db:migrate db:seed` Setup database, run migrations, seed the database with defaults
 * `rails s` Start the Rails development server (By default runs on _localhost:3000_)